ARTICLE I ▬▬▬ NAME AND OBJECTIVES

 Candidates are not eligible to vote or hold office.
-They are invited to attend scientific and business meetings of the Society upon payment of registration fee.
-They shall be required to pay dues and assessments.
+They are invited to attend scientific and business meetings of the Society upon payment of meeting registration fees.
+They shall be required to pay annual membership dues.

-Associate members and inactive members shall have all the privileges and responsibilities of active members except that they shall not be allowed to vote or hold office and may be excused from paying dues and assessments, if so recommended by the Executive Council.
+Associate members and inactive members shall have all the privileges and responsibilities of active members except that they shall not be allowed to vote or hold office and may be excused from paying annual membership dues.
+They shall be required to pay meeting registration fee.

-Each applicant’s credentials shall be presented by the Membership Chair to the Executive Council as they are received on a rolling basis.
-The Executive Council, in its discretion, determines if the individual satisfies the Society’s requirements for admission to membership.
-After approval by the Executive Council, the list of proposed new members shall be distributed to the membership thirty (30) days prior to the annual meeting in order to allow time for comments.
-Assuming no changes after consideration by the full membership, the proposed new member(s) shall be accepted as a new member(s).
+Completed applications shall be sent electronically by the Membership Chair to the Executive Council as they are received on a rolling basis.
+The Executive Council, in its discretion, will determine if the individual satisfies the Society’s requirements for admission to membership.
+After approval by the Executive Council, the proposed new member(s) shall be distributed to the membership to allow for comments.
+Assuming no changes have been made after consideration by the full membership, the proposed new member(s) shall be accepted as a new member(s).
 At the next annual business meeting of the Society, the Membership Chair shall present a formal list of all applications that were received since the last annual meeting so that the names of the new members can be documented in the annual business meeting minutes.